brandiegriffin83/ITAI-4370-Course-Portfolio/Modules/Module-04-5G-Network-Architecture-and-AI-Integration/README.md

 ## Overview

-Module 4 focused on the integration of Artificial Intelligence into 5G network architecture.
-Through the course materials and research articles, I explored how AI enhances network performance by improving load balancing, resource allocation, automation, and intelligent decision-making.
-This module demonstrated how AI supports the growing demands of next-generation communication systems.
+Module 4 focused on the integration of Artificial Intelligence within 5G network architecture.
+Through lectures, technical readings, and research articles, I explored how AI improves network performance by supporting intelligent load balancing, resource allocation, automation, and decision making.
+This module helped me understand how AI technologies are becoming essential components of next-generation wireless communication systems.

 ---